Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 — Lamentations 1:10 NIV

-On the surface, it appears as if the reporter is talking about the temple but, given the personification of Jerusalem as a woman, hands touching "her treasures" and foreigners entering "her sanctuary" also act as sexual innuendos regarding her betrayals.
+On the surface, it appears as if the reporter is talking about the temple but, given the personification of the city of Jerusalem as a woman, hands touching “her treasures” and foreigners entering “her sanctuary” also act as sexual innuendos regarding her betrayals.

 Daughter Zion interrupts again

-Daughter Zion's second interruption is her longest speech of Lamentations.
+Daughter Zion's second interruption is her longest speech in Lamentations 1.
 From her perspective, things are not as obvious as the reporter is stating, and she makes her side of the story known.

 She expresses her version of events clearest in verse 15c.
 Here, she resorts to third-person and speaks with the tone of the reporter to convey her message.